syncfusion-content/wpf-docs/wpf/SpellChecker/Getting-Started.md

  N> Refer the [Dictionary for any culture] (https://help.syncfusion.com/wpf/spellchecker/custom-dictionary-support#spellCheck-dictionaries-for-any-culture) page to know more about how to add and use the Dictionary for any culture to an application.

-## SpellCheck using Custom Dictionary
+## Add custom words to dictionary

 If you want to skip or make the error or custom word as correct word, add that word into the custom dictionary text file.
 You can add that word on before perform spell check by directly adding that words into the custom dictionary text file and also can add the error word into the custom dictionary text file at runtime by clicking the `Add to Dictionary` button.
 Then, while performing next spell check, Custom dictionary text file contained words are considered as a correct words.

-N> Refer the [Custom Dictionary](https://help.syncfusion.com/wpf/spellchecker/custom-dictionary-support#spellCheck-using-Custom-Dictionary) page to know more about how to add and use the custom dictionary to an application.
+N> Refer the [Custom Dictionary](https://help.syncfusion.com/wpf/spellchecker/custom-dictionary-support#adding-custom-dictionary) page to know more about how to add and use the custom dictionary to an application.

-## SpellCheckCompleted Notification
+## Event to notify when spell check is completed

 By default, when the spell check is completed, it will be notified by using the message box that showing the `Spell check is completed` message.
 If you want to restrict that message box, you can handle the [SpellCheckCompleted](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSpellChecker.WPF~Syncfusion.Windows.Controls.SfSpellChecker~SpellCheckCompleted_EV.html) event and set the [SpellCheckCompletedEventArgs.ShowMessageBox](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSpellChecker.WPF~Syncfusion.Windows.Controls.SpellCheckCompletedEventArgs~ShowMessageBox.html) to `false`.